 Responsibilities and Reporting bullying, prejudice and discrimination incidents responsible for the introduction and implementation of this procedure.
-However, all staff, all pupils and their parents/carers must play an active part in following the guidance and putting it into practice.
-Teachers and support staff are expected to be pro-active, to treat all allegations seriously and to refer reports of incidents to the Equalities Co-ordinator / designated member of the senior leadership team.
+However, all staff and all residents must play an active part in following the guidance and putting it into practice.
+Staff are expected to be pro-active, to treat all allegations seriously and to refer reports of incidents to the Equalities Co-ordinator / designated member of the senior leadership team.
 The incident is recorded accurately with future actions detailed.

-Headteachers are:
+Team Leaders are:

-The Equalities Co-ordinator, in consultation with the Head Teacher, is required to:
+The Equalities Co-ordinator, in consultation with the house Team Leader, is required to:

-- · ensure that all allegations are reported and recorded rigorously - monitor SEEMiS Bullying and Equalities module reports regularly, at least termly - monitor and report annually on the implementation of this procedure - · supervise the review and updating of this procedure at least every three years
+- ensure that all allegations are reported and recorded rigorously - monitor Incident Report Forms for Bullying, at least quarterly - monitor and report annually on the implementation of this procedure - supervise the review and updating of this procedure at least every three years

-Pupils are asked to:
+Residents are asked to:

-- report all incidents and suspected incidents of any type of bullying, discrimination or prejudice that they experience to a member of staff, where it is safe for them to do so - report all incidents and suspected incidents of bullying, discrimination and prejudice that they see to a member of staff, where it is safe for them to do so - support each other and to seek help from a member of staff, to ensure that everyone feels safe and nobody feels excluded or afraid in school. - if they don't feel able to speak to a member of staff, (insert school arrangements for anonymous reporting here) or contact an external organisation for advice and support, e.g. Childline, LGBT Youth Scotland or ELREC.
+- report all incidents and suspected incidents of any type of bullying, discrimination or prejudice that they experience to a member of staff, where it is safe for them to do so - report all incidents and suspected incidents of bullying, discrimination and prejudice that they see to a member of staff, where it is safe for them to do so - support each other and to seek help from a member of staff, to ensure that everyone feels safe and nobody feels excluded or afraid in their house. - if they don't feel able to speak to a member of staff they can contact an external organisation for advice and support, e.g. Childline, LGBT Youth Scotland or ELREC or speak to their Trusted Person.

-All school staff are required to:
+All residential staff are required to:

-- be pro-active in implementing the procedure - treat all allegations and observation of bullying, discrimination and prejudiced behaviour or language seriously - seek to address incidents, where appropriate - record any incidents on a Wellbeing Concern form - inform the Equalities Co-ordinator / designated member of staff of all incidents be aware of respectme, Scotland's Anti-bullying Service booklet - Bullying Behaviour: A Guide for Parents and Carers (available at http://respectme.org.uk/resources/publications/)
+- be pro-active in implementing the procedure - treat all allegations and observation of bullying, discrimination and prejudiced behaviour or language seriously - · seek to address incidents, where appropriate - record any incidents on a Wellbeing Concern form - inform the House Tea Leadwe or appointed Assistant Team Leader of all incidents